aliuzzi/Cybele-NFT-Generator/README.md

 # What you will need to change
 - Need to plug in your own Public and Private API Keys from Alchemy.
 -  Eth Wallet address.
--  ^ Highly Recommend Ropsten Test Net & a Fake Ethereum to test. -> https://fauceth.komputing.org/ you can request some test Eth here
+-  ^ Highly Recommend Ropsten Test Net & a Fake Ethereum to test. -> https://fauceth.komputing.org/ you can request some test Eth here.
--  NFT png or jpeg + metadata (i.e. change nft-metadata.json)
+-  NFT png or jpeg + metadata (i.e. change nft-metadata.json).
--  ^ Add both of these files into Pinata Cloud ( a pinning service that allows users to host files on the IPFS network. )
+-  ^ Add both of these files into Pinata Cloud ( a pinning service that allows users to host files on the IPFS network).

 Happy Minting!